 4. Grand Theft by Trick

 The last form of grand theft is grand theft by trick.
 Grand theft by trick happens when you use deceit or fraud to possess someone’s else property, labor, or money.
-For you to be guilty of this crime, the prosecutor will have to prove the following elements of the crime beyond no reasonable doubt to the tribunal:
+For you to be guilty of this crime, the prosecutor will have to prove the following elements of the crime beyond a reasonable doubt to the jury:

 - The property owner had no intentions of transferring the property ownership to you

-- The value of the property you took exceed $950
+- The value of the property you took exceeds $950

 - When you took the property, you had the intent to deprive the owner of his/her property permanently or for a period long enough to deprive the owner of its value and enjoyment